eBook

 What is the typical implementation timeline and how do I avoid pitfalls?

 Data catalogs should be easily implemented within a few weeks to months.
 However, there are a few reasons why companies might experience more painful, less timely projects.
-If you have done your due diligence and selected a data catalog that is cloud-based, “on the stack” and aligned with your Enterprise Information Management(EIM) system and enterprise metadata management strategies, then it should be smooth sailing.
+If you have done your due diligence and selected a data catalog that is cloud-based, “on the stack” and aligned with your enterprise data system and metadata management strategies, then it should be smooth sailing.
 However, if you have decided on a catalog that requires up-front customization, specific hardware or a team of specialized developers then you might be looking at a costly project.

 Pitfall 1: Don’t take a vendor’s word for it